graphql/graphql-spec/spec/Section 5 -- Validation.md

 For each usage of a directive, the directive must be used in a location that the service has declared support for.

-For example the following query will not pass validation because `@skip` does not provide `QUERY` as a valid location.
+For example the following document will not pass validation because `@skip` does not provide `QUERY` as a valid location.

 ```graphql counter-example